-The land covered by Fitzpatrick Reserve is zoned a Land Management Zone (LMZ) under the Bush Fire Risk Management Plan (WPBFMC 2000) and is not considered to be restricted or excluded land; as such the existing Bush Fire Environment Assessment Code (RFS 2006) does apply to this reserve.
+The land covered by Red Hill is zoned as a Land Management Zone (LMZ) under the Bush Fire Risk Management Plan (WPBFMC 2000).
+The reserve is not considered to be restricted or excluded land; as such the existing Bush Fire Environment Assessment Code (RFS 2006) does apply to this reserve.

-2.6 Planning for Bush Fire Protection 2001
+2.7 Planning for Bush Fire Protection 2001

-Planning for Bush Fire Protection (PBP), prepared by the Rural Fire Service and Planning NSW is the key bush fire planning document for the State.
+Planning for Bush Fire Protection (PBP), prepared by the Rural Fire Service and Planning NSW is the key bush fire planning document for the state.
 The document identifies requirements and strategies for new developments to help protect them from bush fire hazards.
 It details the location and depth of asset protection zones, fire trails and perimeter roads, water supply and building standards in bush fire risk areas.

-2.7 National Parks and Wildlife Act 1974
+2.8 National Parks and Wildlife Act 1974